open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 - The abstracted format contains a single encrypted payload consisting of one or several encrypted files.
 File information, as well as the sizes and sequence of the files, in case there is more than one file, is also encrypted.
 - The payload is encrypted using a single symmetric key (Content Encryption Key; CEK), using AEAD (Authenticated Encryption with Additional Data) encryption.
 - The CEK is derived from the CDOC file master key (File Master Key; FMK).
 See section [Key derivation](ch05_cryptographic_details.md#key-derivation).
-- The FMK can be encrypted in parallel using one or several key encryption keys (KEK), one per recipient.
+- The FMK can be encrypted in parallel using one or several key encryption keys (KEK), one per Recipient.
 On KEK generation see section [Descriptions of header elements and KEK computation](ch05_cryptographic_details.md#descriptions-of-header-elements-and-kek-computation).
-- The header describes the protection of the FMK (i.e. how the recipients can acquire the KEK required for decrypting the FMK).
+- The header describes the protection of the FMK (i.e. how the Recipients can acquire the KEK required for decrypting the FMK).
 - Header integrity is ensured using a message authentication code computed using the message authentication key derived from the FMK (Header HMAC Key; HHK).
 See section [Header authentication code](ch05_cryptographic_details.md#header-authentication-code).
 - To ensure format universality, no elements specific to the Estonian eID infrastructure have been used in the description.
-Thus, the recipient is described with reference to their public key rather than their certificate.
+Thus, the Recipient is described with reference to their public key rather than their certificate.
-- Decryption always follows the same pattern: 1) the recipient acquires a KEK, 2) the recipient decrypts the FMK, 3) the recipient derives the HHK and validates the header, 4) the recipient derives the CEK, 5) the recipient decrypts the payload.
+- Decryption always follows the same pattern: 1) the Recipient acquires a KEK, 2) the Recipient decrypts the FMK, 3) the Recipient derives the HHK and validates the header, 4) the Recipient derives the CEK, 5) the Recipient decrypts the payload.

 ### Header structure

 Header structure is described with the help of pseudocode that is based on no specific programming or schema language but should be intuitively understood.

-The header consists of one or several structures describing a recipient.
-Each recipient structure contains complete information on how the specific recipient can access the FMK (for identification, access to personal encrypted materials, etc.).
+The header consists of one or several structures describing a Recipient.
+Each Recipient structure contains complete information on how the specific Recipient can access the FMK (for identification, access to personal encrypted materials, etc.).

 A message authentication code is computed for the header using a key derived from the FMK.
-This is necessary for preventing the manipulation of the header by the senders, e.g. for the purpose of concealing some recipient.
+This is necessary for preventing the manipulation of the header by the senders, e.g. for the purpose of concealing some Recipient.
 The header authentication code is computed for a header serialized in a specific manner (see section [Serialized format](#serialized-format)).

 ```c
 Header = {